 Useful Skills to Learn Online

 Did you know you can learn many important skills (like the ones below) online?
 There’s so much information available for free or for a reasonable sum, that going to school for many skills seems like a waste of time and money.
 Over the last year, my kids and I have gone through several of these online courses together.
-We’ve learned new skills like solving the rubix cube, the basics of digital photography, and how to be better chess players.
+We’ve learned new skills like solving the rubix cube, cooking, the basics of digital photography, and how to be better chess players.

 The best part?